emmavray/lean-finance-tools/README.md

 Tools for performing personal finance calculations in Lean.
 It's like [Soulver](https://soulver.app), but limited to retirement planning and with a complicated type system.

-Compounding is performed under the assumption that contributions are made at the _end_ of the period.
-In the future, both leading and trailing contributions should be supported.

 ## Future

 Support for inflation is coming soon, and may require handling expenses separately from contributions.